microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/memory-model-overview.md

 As with web apps, a bot is inherently stateless; a different instance of your bot may handle any given turn of the conversation.
 For some bots, this simplicity is preferred - the bot can either operate without additional information, or the information required is guaranteed to be within the incoming message.
 For others, state (such as where in the conversation we are or previously received data about the user) is necessary for the bot to have a useful conversation.

-[Adaptive dialogs][2] provdies a way to access and manage memory.
+[Adaptive dialogs][2] provides a way to access and manage memory.
 All adaptive dialogs by default use this model so all components that consume or contribute to memory have a common way to access and write information to appropriate scopes.

 All memory properties, in all memory scopes, are property bags, meaning you can store arbitrary information on them.